-A gray indicator means that no AC70 Smart Battery Charger is detected.
-Note: This indicator is gray instead of red because the AC70 charger doesn't need to be connected to the Base Station to be functional; it can function independently.
-Position the AC70 charger within 10 ft (3 m) of the Base Station for this indicator to turn green (the AC70 charger must also be powered on).
+A gray indicator means that no AC70 Battery Charger is detected.
+Note: This indicator is gray instead of red because the AC70 Battery Charger doesn't need to be connected to the Base Station to be functional; it can function independently.
+If you wish to monitor the AC70 Battery Charger via the Base Station, position it within 10 ft (3 m) of the Base Station for this indicator to turn green (the AC70 Battery Charger must also be powered on).

-Tap on a component or feature on the home screen to expand it for more details (see Fig. 1.6).
+Tap on a component or feature on the home screen to expand it for more details (see Fig. 1.7).